vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/mkdocs-plugins/index.md

 ![Using the Section Index plugin only, before and after applying](nav_section_index_only.png)

 This result is different from using `collapse_single_pages: true` option in the Awesome Pages plugin.
-If use single page collapsing, Awesome Pages plugin replace the section which has only one child by its child page.
+If you use single page collapsing, Awesome Pages plugin replace the section which has only one child by its child page.
 Therefore, a directory with `index.md` and some sub-folders will not be processed to merge the `index.md` to the section label of that directory.

 Use both Awesome Pages `collapse_single_pages` option and Section Index will make a better result because both page and title are merged to the section.